michelbarbeau/Multivariate-Polynomial-Public-Key/README.md

-# A Teeny-Tiny Multivariate Polynomial Public Key (MPPK)
+# A Teeny-Tiny Implementation of Multivariate Polynomial Public Key (MPPK)

 This is a minimal implementation of the Key Encapsulation Mechanism dscribed in the artcile: